Tuesday, April 21, 2009

 Epic - A Hero's Journey

 If you know me, you know the story of my father and I leaving the local cineplex years back.
 The story where we had just seen ‘Raiders’ for the first time and I looked at him as he unlocked the car doors, and said, that’s what I want to do when I get older.
 Dad thought I meant, be an archieologist.
 I meant filmmaker.
 And since those old days of watching Star Wars, The Goonies, Batman and Indy on the celluloid I had dreamt of writing a fantasy/adventure script.
 Movies of this genre have always fascinated me.
 They’ve touched the imagination inside of me, spawning many days in the woods with my childhood friends, re-enacting these movies and even adding our own little sequels and stories to them.
 These movies also spawned my drawing ability.
 Instead of playing Nintendo like my friends at a little older age, I chose to draw my own adventures with my hero character I called, Elan.
 He was the heir of the Village Leader in this Jungle/Fantasy world.
 There were all sorts of evils, goods and monsters in this world and paper just wasn’t enough to tell my story.
 I had been animating on my Apple IIc since I was light so I sat down in front of it and started animating a kind of “which way book.”
 If you don’t know what that was, back in the day they had these books you would read where you would have to turn to page 13 or turn to page 69 depending on which action you chose to do and you either died, went on a different adventure or conquered that particular book.
 Well I did this in a computer program.
 Back then, (God I hate saying that,) computers still had green monitors and came equipped with just 2x2 block pixels.
 I would pixel by pixel create these monsters, bad guys and good guys that Elan, my hero, would meet on the way and would have to make decisions in your adventure just like a role playing game, where you would either prevail or parrish.
 It was quite tedious, but my friends and family would fancy me by sitting down and doing it forcing themselves to play the Atari-Esque game.
+Flash Forward, nearly 16 years later, to my sophomore year in college where I wrote the screenplay, Epic.
+The first draft of it was 370 pages long and it was the well polished real vision of my jungle/fantasy world come to life.
+I cut the script down to a lean 134 pages and started shopping it.
+The story engulfed my life.
+I drew storyboards, cartoon characters, location sketches, I mean this was all I did for a year.

 Nothing came of that script.
 This was before the Lord of the Rings and after the 13th Warrior bombed, so studios were not looking for this kind of script.
 The only thing I had going for me was it was right after the Titanic Craze where studios were indeed scooping up spec scripts involving young love stories set on a large scale adventure canvas.
 After accepting that I would probably have to be in the “Hollywood Circle” first to shop this script I put it away, but only after writing two sequels to it, (treatments only.)
 I guess what I’m getting at with this is that movies like this are the movies that now are coming back into popularity.